 Lead generation is important to get more customers into your business.
 But customer retention is equally important to get your existing customers to continue buying from you.

-With the increasing in customer acquisition cost and there is a process lifecycle of lead nurturing, it is important to get your past customers to continue buying from you.
+With the increase in customer acquisition cost and there is process lifecycle of lead nurturing, it is important to get your past customers to continue buying from you.

 And to increase customer value, one of the important parameters that we are looking at is how to increase their LTV (lifetime value) through customer retention.